 It will take time to build up your customer network and salons/spa businesses usually see little return for the first year or two.
-Seeking finance to get you and your business through the first few years is worth considering (see above to take a look at a Start Up Loan).
+Seeking finance to get you and your business through the first few years is worth considering – you may want to consider a business loan.

 4. Grow your network: Utilise the web

 While it is important to do your market research and analyse the demographic of the surrounding area to help you understand how to target your local customers and what price to charge for treatments; having an online presence is a great (and inexpensive) way for you to showcase your talents and expand your network reach.